gcallah/work/chaps/hegel.md

 first examine the *Phenomenology* to see how labor functions as a foundation for human self-consciousness before proceeding to an analysis of its role in the mature political philosophy of the *Philosophy of Right*.
-There, we shall see Hegel's analysis of a labor both embedded in civil society and under threat from the market.
+There, we shall see Hegel's analysis of labor both embedded in civil society and under threat from the market.

-Alongside its discussion of labor's role in these two major works of Hegel, this chapter aims to support another claim, namely that Hegel's thoughts on labor are of enduring, and not only historical, interest.
+Alongside its discussion of labor's role in these two major works of Hegel, this chapter aims to support another claim, namely that Hegel's thoughts on labor are of enduring, and not merely historical, interest.
 To that end, the chapter will conclude with brief remarks on how Hegel provides valuable material for thinking through the automation of labor, now perhaps aided by artificial intelligence.
 While Hegel is light on institutional solutions to such issues---and, indeed, this pessimism is